 - 2 1/2 cups water

-- juice of one lemon use the same lemon used for the dressing
+- 1 lemon juiced, use the same lemon used for the dressing

 - 1/2 English cucumber sliced vertically and cut into thin half moons

 - 5-6 Campari tomatoes can use halved grape tomatoes or chopped roma, cut into bite sized wedges

 - 4 ounces feta cheese cut into small cubes